marchirschvogel/ambit/docs/source/documentation.rst

 | Incompressible fluid flow in a 2D channel around an elastic flag is
   studied.
 The setup corresponds to the well-known Turek benchmark :cite:p:`turek2006`.
+Here, the two cases FSI2 and FSI3 from the original setup are investigated.
 A prescribed inflow velocity with parabolic inflow profile is used:
 |